Links on Android Authority may earn us a commission. Learn more.

-If you’re someone who doesn’t want to charge their smartwatch daily, the Series 7 may still be out of the running for you.
-This device’s battery life leaves much to be desired.
-Likewise, if your top priority is the best of the best in health and fitness tracking, other devices may be better suited to your focus.
+If you’re someone who doesn’t want to charge their smartwatch daily, the Series 7 will still be out of the running for you.
+The device’s battery life leaves much to be desired.
+Likewise, if your top priority is having the best of the best in health and fitness tracking, other devices may be better suited to your focus.
 Finally, if you have a Samsung phone, you’ll want to take a peek at the Samsung Galaxy Watch 4 instead.

 What reviewers are saying about the Apple Watch Series 7

-There’s plenty of buzz about the Apple Watch Series 7.
+Experts have had plenty to say about the Apple Watch Series 7.
 Users praise the larger screen, improved charging, and boost in durability.
-However, in light of the limited changes from the Series 6, wearables enthusiasts feel Apple played it safe this year.
+However, in light of the limited changes from the Series 6, wearables enthusiasts feel Apple played it safe.

-In his review, Android Authority’s own Jimmy Westenberg says “the Apple Watch Series 7 is a very good smartwatch.
+In his review for Android Authority, Jimmy Westenberg says “the Apple Watch Series 7 is a very good smartwatch.
 So was the Series 6, and so was the Series 5.
 Apple has a winning formula, and it’s clear the company is comfortable putting out new devices with minuscule updates.”
 Like others, Jimmy found that much of the device remains unchanged from the Series 6.
 While the upgrades to the watch’s display and charging are certainly positive, they don’t necessarily merit a purchase if you’re already wearing a recent model.
-He also adds that many of the latest watchOS 8 updates will be available to other Apple Watches as well.
+He also adds that many watchOS updates will be available to other Apple Watches as well.

-One concern Jimmy raises is a potentially finicky heart rate sensor.
+Another concern Jimmy raises is a potentially finicky heart rate sensor.
 After purchasing two devices to thoroughly address the issue, he still couldn’t get the consistent accuracy users have come to expect from Apple Watch devices.
-Jimmy sweated his way through a range of workouts including running, biking, and yoga to try and solve the device’s sporadic drop-outs.
-As a result, his review includes an impressive amount of data, and unfortunately, not great news.
-When the devices were able to lock on, the numbers appeared to be accurate.
-The drop-outs on the other hand were frequent and frustrating.
 In the end, he says “for now, I can’t recommend the Apple Watch Series 7’s heart rate sensor for anything but general fitness tracking.”
 Hopefully, this one setback is a matter of Apple tweaking some algorithms and will be corrected in time.